x13a/Wasted/README.md

 locks a device and optionally runs wipe.

 Also you can:
-* fire when a device was not unlocked for N time
+* fire when a device was not unlocked for X time
 * fire when a USB data connection is made while a device is locked
 * fire when a duress password is entered (companion app: [Duress](https://github.com/x13a/Duress))